 - Flour - we use all-purpose flour for these muffins.

-How to Make Easy Applesauce Muffins
+How to Make This Easy Applesauce Muffin Recipe

 - Mix the batter.
 In a large mixing bowl, combine the applesauce, brown sugar, melted butter, eggs and vanilla extract and whisk to combine.
 In a separate bowl, add the cinnamon, baking soda and flour and whisk.
 Add the dry ingredients to the wet ingredients and fold together using a rubber spatula until well mixed.